SICTCCS/LunchBox/README.md

-This code is at the bottom of the script tag and it handles the checks of the information that the user inputs.
+This code is at the bottom of the script tag and it creates the dynamic file name with the timestamp and it handles the checks of the information that the user inputs.
 The alerts are shown at the top of the screen and the console messages can be seen in the web console after inspecting the page.  <br>
 ```
+//generate a timestamp document name
+                      const timestamp = new Date().toISOString();
+                      const documentName = `menu_${timestamp}`;
 //pushes up new data - error catches and alerts
 setDoc(doc(db, "menu", "menuDocument"), menuData)
 .then(() => {